denisdefreyne/inari/README.md

 # Inari

-_Inari_ is a game written in Crystal, using [Glove](https://github.com/ddfreyne/glove) as the game engine.
+_Inari_ is a collection of games written in Crystal, using [Glove](https://github.com/ddfreyne/glove) as the game engine.
 It (along with Glove) is very much work in progress and intended mostly as a playground.

 ## Prerequisites